-According to economists, “day trading” is the kind of trading in which individuals are buying and selling financial instruments, such as stocks, currencies, options within the same trading day with the goal of profiting from small price fluctuations.
-All day trading strategies involves significant risks which the potential trader should learn about and build a suitable strategy that will allow him to avoid the consequences.
+According to economists, “day trading” is the kind of trading in which individuals are buying and selling financial instruments.
+Such as stocks trades, currencies, options within the same trading day with the goal of profiting from small price fluctuations.
+All day trading strategies involve significant risks which the potential trader should learn about and build a suitable strategy.
+That will allow him to avoid the consequences.

-Day trading involves making profit by differentiating between bid prices and asking prices.
+Day trading involves making a profit by differentiating between bid prices and asking prices.
 People who indulge in day trading aim for a speedy turnover rate on one or multiple trades.
-This tactic allows them to gain more profit from small swings in asset values if the market moves in their favour.
-If the market conditions are against them, it is possible that they will record losses, taking a toll on their portfolio.
+This tactic allows them to gain more profit from small swings in asset values if the market moves in their favor.
+If the market conditions are against them.
+It is possible that they will record losses, taking a toll on their portfolio.

-The swing traders’ objective is to identify a trend and attempt to gain with swing trading within that trend.
-For this reason, knowing how to use the technical analysis is imperative for swing traders since they have to study and analyse the fluctuations of an instrument’s price.
-Understanding the advantages of the data coming from the technical analysis, swing traders can execute the appropriate trading strategy.
+It’ objective is to identify a trend and attempt to gain with swing trading within that trend.
+For this reason, knowing how to use technical analysis is imperative for swing traders since.
+They have to study and analyze the fluctuations of an instrument’s price.
+Understanding the advantages of the data coming from technical analysis.
+Swing traders can execute the appropriate trading strategy.

-Position traders are the complete opposite of day traders.
-In contrary with day traders whose positions last for less than 24 hours, position traders hold positions with a long-term target.
+The Position traders are the complete opposite of day traders.
+In contrary with day traders whose positions last for less than 24 hours with a long-term target.
 This time period could be weeks, months or even years.
-While day and swing traders aim to benefit from short fluctuations on the instruments’ prices, position traders give less attention to news updates that could affect prices short-term.
+While day and swing traders aim to benefit from short fluctuations on the instruments’ prices.
+Position traders give less attention to news updates that could affect prices short-term.

-Position traders often use a mix of technical and fundamental analysis to form their trading strategies and have the necessary time to perform thorough evaluations of the instruments and the assets they want to trade with.
-Position traders also tend to keep a much smaller number of trades in their portfolio when compared with day and swing traders.
+Position traders often use a mix of technical and fundamental analysis to form their trading strategies.
+And have the necessary time to perform thorough evaluations of the instruments and the assets they want to trade with.
+The Position traders also tend to keep a much smaller number of trades.
+In their portfolio when compared with day and swing traders.